JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 external resources, such as web pages, can also be accessed.

-From IntelliJ Platform version 2023.1 onwards, plugin developers can choose to implement one of three extension points (EPs) from the new `DocumentationTarget` API based on the specific use-case.
+From IntelliJ Platform version 2023.1 onwards, plugin developers can choose to implement one of three extension points (EPs) from the new Documentation Target API based on the specific use-case.
 These EPs enable building documentation from
 [offsets in the current editor](coordinates_system.md#editor-coordinate-systems), [PSI elements](psi_elements.md), or [Symbols](symbols.md).
-Detailed information on implementing these EPs can be found in the [](#documentationtarget-api) section.
+Detailed information on implementing these EPs can be found in the [](#documentation-target-api) section.

-> Plugins targeting versions earlier than 2023.1 must use the [`DocumentationProvider` API](#documentationprovider-api).
+> Plugins targeting versions earlier than 2023.1 must use the [Documentation Provider API](#documentation-provider-api).
 > Note that as long as the transition to the new API is
-> not complete, the [custom language tutorial](documentation_provider.md) will use the `DocumentationProvider`.
+> not complete, the [custom language tutorial](documentation_provider.md) will use `DocumentationProvider`.
 >
 {style="note"}

-## DocumentationTarget API
+## Documentation Target API

 Custom language developers have the flexibility to select from three distinct EPs for providing documentation to their users.
 To ensure clarity and avoid confusion, we provide a high-level summary of the overall approach,